 If you’re anything like me, the idea of sitting down all day drives you absolutely nuts.

 However, the stark reality is that many of us work office jobs, and it can be difficult to find the time (or motivation) to stay active.
-While sedentary lifestyles have been correlated with poor overall health, getting consistent exercise doesn’t always seem top of mind,

 What Is Sweatcoin?

 Sweatcoin is a free fitness app that tracks your daily outdoor movement and then converts your steps into Sweatcoins, the platform’s own digital currency.

 If you’ve used apps like Miles before, this process should feel pretty familiar.
 And the entire idea is to help people earn passive income while encouraging them to be more active.

 To date, Sweatcoin has millions of downloads for both Android and iOS.
 In fact, it’s one of the most popular fitness reward apps out there.

 If you’re a very active person, Sweatcoin can let you turn your daily activity into some small bits of passive income.
 And if you need some motivation to get moving, it could be the app you’re looking for.